milonmaze/privacy-terms-observatory/www.booking.com/content/privacy.html.md

 If you’re a Booking.com for Business account holder, you can also save contact details under that account, manage business reservations, and link other account holders to the same Booking.com for Business account.

-Online groups: We might give account holders the chance to connect and interact with each other through online groups or forums.
+Online groups: We give account holders the chance to connect and interact with each other through online groups or forums, such as travel communities.

 Marketing activities: We use your information for marketing activities.
 These activities include: